21asphyxia/Epic-Cook/README.md

 The admin dashboard allows you to manage all content on the website.
 From here, you can add or remove recipes, ingredients, and chefs, as well as edit existing content.
 You can also view and delete user comments and ratings, and view website statistics such as the number of registered users and the most popular recipes.

-To access the admin dashboard, simply log in as an admin user and click on the "Admin" link in the top navigation bar.
+To access the admin dashboard, simply log in as an admin user and click on the "Dashboard" link in the dropdown menu on the navbar.
 From here, you will be able to access all of the website's administrative features.